paulknewton/pi-tank-watcher/README.md

 # The files
 * img - folder containing images for the README
 * README.md	- this file!
+* lcd - files for displaying info on the Pi LCD screen
     * create-msg.sh	- UNUSED.
 Script to generate a message for display on the Pi LCD screen.
     * display-tank-msg.py - UNUSED.
 Python script to show a message on the Pi LCD screen.
 Planned for the future for showing the water level on the Pi LCD.
+    * lcd_off.py - UNUSED.
+Script to switch off the Pi LCD screen.
+Not used yet.
+    * sample-lcd-msg.txt - UNUSED.
+A sample message to show on the LCD screen.
+Used during testing.
+* sensor - files to read water depth from the ultrasound sensor
     * dummy_sensor.py - a dummy implementation of the sensor.
 Used for unit testing only.
     * hcsr04_sensor NO API.py - the only program you need.
 This takes water measurements via the sensor and logs these to ThingSpeak.
 Needs to be added to include your API keys.
-* lcd_off.py - UNUSED.
-Script to switch off the Pi LCD screen.
-Not used yet.
+    * tests_pytest.py - some unit tests written with the PyTest framework.
+    * tests_pyunit.py - some more unit tests written with the built-in Python unit testing framework.
+* weather - files to log weather data to ThingSpeak
     * log_accuweather NO API.py	- Script to record weather values via Accuweather platform and log these to ThingSpeak.
 Needs to be added to include your API keys.
     * sample-accuweather.json - A dummy sample of JSON weather data.
 Used to test the weather logging process.
-* sample-lcd-msg.txt - UNUSED.
-A sample message to show on the LCD screen.
-Used during testing.
-* tests_pytest.py - some unit tests written with the PyTest framework.
-* tests_pyunit.py - some more unit tests written with the built-in Python unit testing framework.